-Global Flows Exercise (30 points, 6% of class total)
+Global Flows Exercise (40 points, 8% of class total)

-You will do a fieldwork assignment which is an ethnographic interview conducted with a family member or friend outlining the context of family arrival in the United States.
-The exercise will integrate themes and ideas outlined in the course (Assignment 1, 30 points for submission of final interview with a family member and the authorization form).
-This assignment must have passed through Grammarly.
-Upload a screenshot of your Grammarly submission to the assignment.
+This exercise has both online and outside components.
+You will interview a classmate online and be interviewed by them.
+Based on this experience you will also do a fieldwork assignment which is an ethnographic interview conducted with a family member or friend outlining the context of family arrival in the United States.
+The exercise will integrate themes and ideas outlined in the course.
+Each assignment must be at least 500 words long and submitted in essay format.
+(Assignment 1, 20 points in class interview, Assignment 2, 20 points for submission of final interview with a family member and the authorization form.